marianocamarzana/challengue-recipes/README.md

     - `service`: Interface where the methods that will carry out the business logic are declared.
     - `service.impl`: Implementation of the methods that will carry out the business logic.

+## Uso de Lombok

+This project uses Lombok to reduce code verbosity.
+Make sure you have the Lombok plugin installed in your IDE for proper functioning.

+## Exception handling and validations.

+Different use cases were considered in which exceptions and validations must be treated correctly.

 ## Swagger